Threefields/iot-core-azure-dm-client/docs/diagnostic-logs-management.md

   - ...
 </pre>

-Above, `Collector1` is defined to listen to two providers; `Provider1` and `Provider2`. `Collector1` will write only critical messages from `Provider1` and error (or higher prioertiy) messages from `Provider2`.
+Above, `Collector1` is defined to listen to two providers; `Provider1` and `Provider2`. `Collector1` will write only critical messages from `Provider1` and error (or higher priority) messages from `Provider2`.

+Here is a link to the [Event Tracing architecture on MSDN](https://msdn.microsoft.com/en-us/library/windows/desktop/aa363668.aspx).

 ## When to Use Azure DM Diagnostic Logs Management

 A typical usage scenario is that there is a problem with a certain process running on the system.

 - If that process does not log using ETW, then, this mechanism is not for it.
 - If that process is using ETW, then it is a provider and it logs its message to the OS under a certain guid.
-The user needs to find out which guid it is using.
-Let's say it's <i>providerGuid</i>.
+The user needs to find out which guid it is.

 Once we have the provider(s) guid(s), we can define a collector and list the providers underneath - along with all the necessary configurations for the collector and the providers.

 ## How to Use Azure DM Diagnostic Logs Management

+Windows IoT Azure DM exposes ETW configuration by wiring-up the [Diagnostic Log CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/diagnosticlog-csp).
+The logic and properties described below is very closely based on how the CSP is designed.

 Here are the steps to capture logs to a file on disk:

 - Identify the provider(s) you want to capture (find out the guids you need to collect).
 - Create a collector, configure it, and add the providers you want captured to it.
 - Start collection.
 - Stop collection.
-This saves a log file on disk in the pre-configured folder.
+This saves a log file on disk in a pre-configured folder.

 Here are the steps to upload a log file:

 - Enumerate all the files in the specified log folders.
-- Provide the source file name on disk, the target Azure Storage parameters (connection string, container), and the Azure DM client will uplaod it for you.
+- Provide the source file name on disk, the target Azure Storage parameters (connection string, container), and the Azure DM client will upload it for you.

 ## Creating, Configuring, and Starting/Stopping Collectors

 Collectors are created by simply defining them in the device twin <i>desired</i> properties section.
-Each collector exposes a set of properties that its operation along with a set of providers and how each of them is processed by the collector.
+Each collector exposes a set of properties that defines its operation along with a set of providers and how each of them is processed by the collector.

 Below is what the schema looks like:

 ### Collectors List and DeviceTwin Interaction

 <pre>
-"Windows_1" : {
+"Windows" : {
-    "eventTracingCollectors_2" : {
+    "eventTracingCollectors" : {
-        "collector00_3" : {
+        "collector00" : {
             "reportProperties" : "yes"|"no",
-            "applyProperties_4" : {collector configuration object}|"no"
+            "applyProperties" : {collector configuration object}|"no"
             },
-        "collector01_3" : {
+        "collector01" : {
             "reportProperties" : "yes"|"no",
-            "applyProperties_4" : {collector configuration object}|"no"
+            "applyProperties" : {collector configuration object}|"no"
             },
         "?" : "detailed" | "minimal" | "none"
         }